-The truth is, the end of the year is a good time to hit the reset button in general.
+From my perspective, however, focusing solely on year-end tasks is a big missed opportunity.
+The end of the year is a good time to hit the reset button in general.
 This includes taking stock of your financial picture, regardless of where you stand at the moment.
 And, in fact, if you’re feeling uncertain or worried about your financial picture, this step becomes even more important.
 Think of year-end as a time to step back, reflect, and reassess where you are financially – to take in the bigger picture – so you can make thoughtful, confident decisions about how to move forward in the coming year.

 - Update your financial plan.
 If you don’t have one yet, create one.
 (A good financial adviser can help.)
 The simple exercise of creating a comprehensive financial plan will give you a clear sense of your financial situation.
 It will also give you an idea of how decisions you made (or didn’t make) throughout the year have affected your bottom line.
-Armed with this information, you’ll be in a stronger position to make adjustments in 2017.
+Armed with this information, you’ll be in a stronger position to make adjustments next year.

 - Determine your most important, immediate next steps when it comes to your money, and commit to tackling them in the New Year.
 Think of this as the year-end financial equivalent of clearing your desk and writing your next day’s to-dos before heading home at the end of the workday.
 When you return the next morning to a clean desk and a focused plan of attack, you have a much easier time getting started, right?
 It’s similar with financial planning.
 Reviewing your financial picture and identifying just a few next steps will give you a head start on dealing with your money in the coming year.